RockefellerArchiveCenter/bits_and_bytes/_posts/2014-07-17-ftk-demo-day.md

   </p>
 </div>

 All in all, I think it was a successful demo in that it generated excitement about working with the program, as well as some clarity in just what processing electronic records looks like.
 The inevitable question about redacting sensitive or restricted information did arise, which led to a discussion about some of the policy decisions that need to be made concerning access to digital materials.
-I&#8217;m making a note here, as I think questions about redaction (and the time-consuming nature of it) should make excellent fodder for a future archival staff meeting.
+I'm making a note here, as I think questions about redaction (and the time-consuming nature of it) should make excellent fodder for a future archival staff meeting.